 COMMUNITY AND SOCIAL SERVICES

 This priority area deals with the following focus areas: [Traffic Services, Fire & Disaster Management Services, Environmental Health, Libraries, Cleansing, Community and Social Amenities, Disaster and Transport].
 The traffic services are fully functional.
 We are doing the refuse collection in all the wards in-house including informal settlements that are accessible.
-Our Environmental Health Practitioners were seconded by Sarahar Baartman district municipality in SRVM as peace officers.
+Our Environmental Health Practitioners were seconded by Sarah Baartman district municipality in SRVM as peace officers.
 Food sampling is done using the food sampling equipment that was bought.
 The Sport function is no longer the function of the municipality but of DASRC.
 The community services official is responsible for the maintenance of community and social amenities.